Syriac Sinaiticus: History

 The palimpsest was identified in the library at Saint Catherine's Monastery in February 1892 by Agnes Smith Lewis, who returned with a team of scholars in 1893 that included J. Rendel Harris, F. C. Burkitt, and R. L. Bensly to photograph and transcribe the work in its entirety.

-It is still kept by the Saint Catherine’s Monastery (Sinai, Syr.
-30).
+While there, Lewis also discovered a completely different palimpsest in a different dialect of Syriac unfamiliar to her.
+This version (and a second copy found by Dr. Harris) was determined to be a lectionary written in Aramaic using Syriac letters.
+These two lectionaries became known as the Palestinian Syriac version of the Bible, a much later Syriac version of the Bible designated as syr^{pal}.

-The German theologian Adalbert Merx devoted much of his later research to the elucidation of the Sinaitic Palimpsest, the results being embodied in Die vier kanonischen Evangelien nach dem ältesten bekannten Texte (1897–1905).
+The German theologian Adalbert Merx devoted much of his later research to the elucidation of the Syriac Sinaiticus, the results being embodied in Die vier kanonischen Evangelien nach dem ältesten bekannten Texte (1897–1905).

 The Sinaitic Palimpsest immediately became a central document in tracing the history of the New Testament.
 The palimpsest's importance lies especially in making the Greek New Testament manuscripts understandable to Aramaic speaking communities during that period.

+It is still kept by the Monastery.

 Notable readings

+Bruce Metzger, a textual critic of the New Testament, noted that the Sinaitic and Curetonian versions are both Western texts while supporting "many typically Alexandrian readings."
+However, a comparison of the two reveals that Curetonian is more often a Western witness than the Syriac Sinaiticus.

 The palimpsest lacks the last 12 verses of Mark, Christ's agony, the Pericope Adulteræ, and the reconciliation of Pilate with Herod.